Initial Reconnaissance

 We’ll give the Ivan Sincek reverse shell from revshells.com a shot to see if we can gain a foothold.

 Pop in your tun0 IP address, and for the port, I’ve gone with 135 since the target is a Windows machine with SMB enabled.
-Paste the generated code into a text file, save it as shell.php
+Paste the generated code into a text file, save it as shell.php, and then try accessing it through the browser.

 We get redirected and quickly realise they’ve anticipated this move—PHP files aren’t permitted.